Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 #### Fixes

-- Context Framework
+- Context framework
   - Memory stacking issues have been resolved.
-- Contact Framework
+- Contact framework
   - DB integrity checks have been added.
   - Handling of XCUSTOMCHARSET has been added.